Commission on Advocacy

 Commission on Teacher Recruitment & Retention

-Given the fact that some French programs are being eliminated because schools cannot find a qualified teacher and that fewer and fewer students are choosing a path toward teaching certification in French, the AATF formed a task force, now a commission, to address these issues.
+Given the fact that some French programs are being eliminated because schools cannot find a qualified teacher and that fewer and fewer students are choosing a path toward teaching certification in French, the AATF formed first a task force, and more recently a commission, to address these issues.
 The Commission’s two main goals are to increase the number of K-12 French teachers and to increase the number of students studying French at the post-secondary level thereby strengthening the programs from which increasing numbers of new teachers will arise.

 Commission on Technology